-The field of nano-particle research encompasses researchers from chemistry, physics, and in recent years also biology.
-A nano-particles is defined as a particle with a diameter smaller than 100 nm; although larger particles are often also counted as there are no hard and fast rules.
-Most nano-particles are grown using chemical techniques where a range of chemicals are mixed together and seeded to start the growth of solid material, in the same way that crystal can be grown.
-The size and composition of the particles can be controlled by adjusting the initial materials and the time of the reaction.
-The figure opposite shows the size range of zinc-oxide particles grown in this way.
-The black and white inset photo is a transmission electron image of these 20 nm particles (about 5000 times smaller than the width of a human hair).
+The field of nano-particle research encompasses chemistry, physics, and biology as it has applications across the full spectrum of science.
+A nano-particle is defined as a particle with a diameter smaller than 100 nm although larger particles are often also counted as there are no hard and fast rules.
+Most nano-particles are grown using chemical techniques where a number of substances are mixed together and seeded to start the growth of solid material, in the same way that crystal are grown.
+The composition and size of the particles can be controlled by adjusting the initial materials and the time of the reaction respectively and so many different types of particles can be made in the laboratory.
+As an example, the figure opposite shows the size range of zinc-oxide particles grown in this way.
+The black and white inset photo is a transmission electron image of a 20 nm particle, which is about 5000 times smaller than the width of a human hair.

 There are many reasons for making nano-particles.
 In the case of zinc-oxide the primary drive is in the use of sun screens and cosmetics - zinc oxide is very effective at absorbing UV light, but as a slab of material it is no use to anyone.
-By growing it just as tiny particles it can be mixed in with oils and creams so it can be applied to the skins surface, but still maintains the ability to absorb UV light.
+By growing it as tiny particles, it can then be mixed in with oils and creams so it can be applied to the skins surface, but still maintain the ability to absorb UV light.

 One of the biggest problems with all nano-particle research is shown in the right of the top figure.
-When the nice images of the particles are zoomed out we find that nano-particles like to clump together in aggregates; in this case the zinc-oxide particles groups into balls about 200 nm in diameter, 10 times the size of the primary particle.
+When the nice images of the particles are zoomed out, we find that nano-particles like to clump together in aggregates; in this case the zinc-oxide particles groups into balls about 200 nm in diameter, 10 times the size of the primary particle.
 The reason for this is that most solid materials are happiest when their surfaces are as small as possible.
-When made into nano-particles materials are forced to have very large surface areas, these often contain electric charges, and the net result is a weakly attractive force that loosely binds the particles together.
+When made into nano-particles, materials are forced to have very large surface areas and these often contain electric charges.
+The net result of this is a weakly attractive force that loosely binds particles together.
 This effect stops the particles evenly distributing, and so stops them being of use in most applications.
-To stop this aggregation a blocking layer must be set up between particles, either, as in the case of sun creams, by suspending the then in an oil (such as coconut oil), or by a more involved process of attaching other molecules to the surfaces of the particles (see the bio-conjugation
+To stop this aggregation a blocking layer must be set up between particles, either, as in the case of sun creams, by suspending the particles in an oil (such as coconut oil), or by a more involved process of attaching other molecules to the surfaces of the particles (see the bio-conjugation

 This data indicates that the vast majority of particles are confined to the top 30 microns of the skins surface, and so are not penetration the skin.
-Further analysis reveals that the particles that do appear to have penetrated the skin are from regions where the skin was damaged, and hence gives the impression that the particles had penetrated.
+Further analysis reveals that the particles that do appear to have penetrated the skin are from regions where the skin was damaged, and hence where given access to deeper regions into the skin.
 This information thus indicates that the particles cannot penetrate the top layers of skin, and hence are safe to the user.
-This technique can be repeated for different particle sizes and nano-particle surface coating as well as using skin under different conditions (such as when makeup has been applied) and be used to provide quantitative estimates for the penetration of particles through the skins surface, and hence infer the safety of particles in each scenario.
+This technique can be repeated for different particle sizes and nano-particle surface coating techniques as well as using skin under different conditions (such as when makeup has been applied) and be used to provide quantitative estimates for the penetration of particles through the skins surface, and hence infer the safety of particles in each scenario.